suacoin/suacoin/README.md

 How much is worth one SUA?
 --------------------------

-Our initial exchange rate is for 1.000000 SUA equals 0.01310 BTC.
-The open market (between sellers and buyers) will decided the exchange rate for SUA.
+The open market (between sellers and buyers) at exchanges around the world will decided the exchange rate for SUA.